takurooo/heifpy/README.md

 python heif_parse.py <HEIF file>
 ```

-Display box information in HEIF file.
+Display box information contained in a HEIF file.

-### How to use HeifReader module
+### How to use the HeifReader module

 ```python
 import heifpy